Shaik-mohd-huzaifa/TaskMind/README.md

-# Hackathon Buddy - Chrome Extension
+# TaskMind - Chrome Extension

 A powerful Chrome extension that helps you manage tasks, take notes, and interact with AI while browsing the web.
-Perfect for hackathons, research, and project management.
+Perfect for organizing your webpage-specific tasks and notes.

 ## Features